nahomfix/traffic-flow-ELT-migration/README.md

 # Traffic Flow ELT Migration

-A data pipeline for Extracting, Loading and Transforming traffic flow data
+A migration of a data pipeline for Extracting, Loading and Transforming traffic flow data to a new stack

 <p align="center">
   <h3 align="center">Data Engineering Traffic Flow Drone Data</h3>

   <p align="center">
-    A fully dockerized ELT pipeline using PostgreSQL, dbt, Apache Airflow, and Redash.
+    A fully dockerized migration ELT pipeline using MySQL, dbt, Apache Airflow, and Apache Superset.
     <br />
     <a href="#about-the-project"><strong>Explore the docs »</strong></a>
     <br />